 From the scientific point of view, and philosophy was once viewed as part of science, this is an unfalsifiable claim about reality.
 A falsifiable claim or theory can be tested by experiment or observation.
 Any claim that is not, at least in theory, falsifiable is not science (and probably not good philosophy).

 My view is that proper philosophy should be based on the principles of science and not contests in imagination untethered to a real world.
 Science assumes a real world exists.
 So should philosophy.

-Looking at the modern world and all the technology in that world it should be obvious that the human mind is pretty damn capable of finding out a lot about that reality and using that knowledge to make life a lot more comfortable than it was just a few centuries ago (or even decades – we didn’t have air conditioning when I was a child in the 1950s).
+Looking at the modern world and all the technology in that world it should be obvious that the human mind is capable of finding out a lot about that reality and using that knowledge to make life a lot more comfortable than it was just a few centuries ago (or even decades – we didn’t have air conditioning when I was a child in the 1950s).

 Nevertheless, no one can say that the human mind can know every detail of whatever the “ultimate” reality is.
 That is to make exactly the same mistake that those who deny our ability to know reality make.
 We don’t know.
 It is an adventure and we don’t know what we will know, or when we will know it.

 We don’t know if the human mind can come to understand everything about reality at some point in the future.
 We will know that if at at some point in the distant future we do in fact come to the point of knowing the true nature of reality.
 But the track record of humanity, and the power of its collective mentality united under the principles of science has a pretty good track record so far.

 There is an important phrase I used above, that is, the “collective mentality.”
 That is what science is all about.
 One person makes observations and experiments trying to reveal some secret of nature.
 Then those results and data are open to other scientists to cross check for validity.